starunaway/useSelectorContext/README.md

 [![npm](https://img.shields.io/npm/v/use-selector-context)](https://www.npmjs.com/package/use-selector-context)
 [![size](https://img.shields.io/bundlephobia/minzip/use-selector-context)](https://bundlephobia.com/result?p=use-selector-context)

-React useSelectorContext hook, support custom isEqual function
+React useSelectorContext hook, support custom isEqual function.
+This hook only depends on React and doesn't require any other external library.
+This makes it a lightweight and efficient option for managing and using state in your React applications.

 ## Introduction